luwes/swiss/README.md

 }
 ```

-You can see this mechanism in practice applied through the [neverland](https://github.com/WebReflection/neverland) library.
+You can see this mechanism in practice applied through the [neverland](https://github.com/WebReflection/neverland) library, where passing an empty array will implicitly result into observing nodes through the DOM.

 ### About `useContext` and `useImperativeMethods`